 We have been working hard to reduce plastic within our packaging and have replaced a number of the materials we previously used for more sustainable materials and materials that are easily recycled or ones that are biodegradable and/or compostable.

 Our mail bags are made from sugar cane, not plastic, these provide waterproof protection for your prints, without the need for plastic.
-We replaced sellotape and polypropylene tapes with paper tapes for 95% of packages and we're working to find suitable alternatives for the remaining 5%.
+We replaced sellotape and polypropylene tapes with paper tapes for most packages and we're working to find suitable alternatives for the remaining use cases.

 The stretch wrap and bubble wrap we use to wrap and hold together large print orders and our framed prints and/or canvas prints are made from biodegradable materials that completely break down within 2-3 years.
 They are also both recyclable materials.